libstorage/libstoragemgmt-doc/doc/c_api_user_guide.md

         The name for new volume.
         The requested volume name might be ignored due to restriction of hardware RAID vendors.
-        The pool name will be automatically choosed by plugin. raid_type (input, lsm_volume_raid_type *)
+        The pool name will be automatically chose by plugin. raid_type (input, lsm_volume_raid_type *)
         The pointer to lsm_volume_raid_type.
         The possible values are: